List of rivers of Texas: 10 longest rivers

 The Trinity River is the longest river with its entire drainage basin in Texas.
 The Colorado is the longest river with both its source based on river name and its mouth in the state.
-The actual longest source of the Colorado is in New Mexico.
+The longest source of the Colorado of any kind is in New Mexico.

 Shortest river

 The Comal River is the shortest river in the state of Texas and the fifth-shortest river in the United States.
 Located entirely within the city limits of New Braunfels in Central Texas, its spring-fed waters run a distance of 2.5 miles (4 kilometers).